 When you struggle with stress and sleep for a long enough period of time, your bed may stop representing the comfortable place that it represented in the past.
 It may instead become associated with stress, and so you need to try your best to break the association.
 One way to do this is to take a break from your bed.
 Find another place to sleep like a couch or comfy chair, and sleep there for a while until you're comfortable enough to go back to bed.

 - Develop Routines

 Having a regular pre-sleep routines can be valuable.
 For at least 30 minutes before bed, turn off all bright lights and technology, engage in some relaxed activity such as reading a book or meditating, and prepare for bed.
 Make sure you do the same things every day until they develop into a "routine."
 After a few weeks, your mind will get used to the idea that that routine means you're about to go to sleep, and you should find some relaxation in the process.

 Many people with anxiety find very mild distractions to be helpful at shutting off their brain and going to sleep.
 An example that you can try is using some type of smartphone or computer to download podcasts you're _not_ interested in listening to, and then turning on these podcasts before bed at a volume low enough that you can make out a few words if you listen closely, but otherwise the volume is too quiet to listen to.
 This type of noise can be mentally distracting, which is useful for blocking out unwanted thoughts that may keep you awake.

 - Tackle Anxiety First

-You do need to try your best to get more sleep, because sleep debt can cause anxiety even in those that do not have an anxiety disorder.
-But if anxiety and stress are keeping you awake or if you already had an anxiety issue that sleep debt makes worse, then reducing your anxiety can be one of the best ways to solve it.
+You do need to try your best to get more sleep, because sleep debt can increase anxiety even in those that do not have an anxiety disorder.
+But if anxiety and stress are keeping you awake or if you already had an anxiety issue that sleep debt makes worse, then reducing your anxiety can be one of the best ways to manage it.